This is a fable of blood and deceit—

-And she swore to destroy him, whatever the price.
+And she’d sworn to destroy him, no matter the price.

-Indeed, she’d spun a plan whilst on her tuffet one day,
+Indeed, she’d spun a plan on her tuffet one day,

 It just so happened that a giant, Sy Klep,

-Had more than an eye for sweet little Muffet.
+Had more than an eye for little Muffet.

-Therefore ‘twas to him a huge lie she professed.
+Hence, ‘twas to him a tall tale she professed.

-Knowing full well he’d take off after Jack,
+Knowing full well Sy’d take off after Jack

-“I shan’t ever give up till I find that bum!”
+“I shan’t rest till I’ve had done with that bum!”